Prefix Control#

 q_while_loop(cond_fun, body_fun, init_val)[source]#

-Jasp compatible version of jax.lax.while_loop The parameters and semantics are the same as for the Jax version.
+Jasp compatible version of jax.lax.while_loop.
+The parameters and semantics are the same as for the Jax version.

 In particular the following loop is performed